patricoferris/irmin-caqti/README.md

 -----------

-[Irmin](https://irmin.org) stores backed by relational databases via [caqti](https://github.com/paurkedal/ocaml-caqti), with zero attempty to do anything efficient or clever.
+[Irmin](https://irmin.org) stores backed by relational databases via [caqti](https://github.com/paurkedal/ocaml-caqti), with zero attempt to do anything efficient or clever.